What is Japanese Yuzu? A Yuzu Cocktail Recipe

 This yuzu cocktail recipe was one of our first recipe posts back in 2009.
 It’s fun to see how our photography and garden stories have changed over the years!

 “What is yuzu?”
-Don’t feel bad if you have never heard of this beautiful little citrus, since outside of a few Asian cuisines and particularly in Japanese cultural circles it is seldom grown or used, however we are hear to tell you that yuzu is pure culinary gold.
+Don’t feel bad if you have never heard of this beautiful little citrus, since outside of a few Asian cuisines and particularly in Japanese cultural circles it is seldom grown or used, however we’re here to tell you that yuzu is pure culinary gold.

 More posts about Japanese Lemons: Yuzu & Kabosu:

-- Strain into an old-fashion glass, add a few cubes of ice, top with club soda, gently stir & garnish.
+- Place ice into an old-fashion glass, strain the cocktail over the ice, top with club soda, and gently stir.
+Garnish if desired.